acoustid/acoustid-server/pages/server.md

 Title: Server

-Acoustid server is a web application written in Python.
+AcoustID server is a web application written in Python.
 It consists of this website and handlers for the [web service](/webservice), which allow users to look up and submit fingerprints.